senseize/Customer-Churn-Analysis/README.md

 ![customer_service_calls](./images/customer_service_calls.png)

 **International Plan**
- - Customer churn is less likely im case of the presence of an international plan
+ - Customer churn is less likely in case of the presence of an international plan

 ![International_plan](./images/International_plan.PNG)